Homemade browning sauce - the essential multipurpose pantry staple condiment which is used in a number of Caribbean recipes.

 Although both condiments are used for yielding colour in food, they aren't the same thing.

-Kitchen bouquet is made from caramel with a vegetable base, unlike browning which is essentially brown sugar and water and can be used in alcoholic beverages.
+Kitchen bouquet is made from caramel with a vegetable base and can be used in alcoholic beverages.

 Notes and tips